cjhudlin/VOXCOMM-intercom/README.md

 ### 🛠️ Firmware and hardware
 ## Firmware
-**V1.0** is soon to be released.
+**LATEST:** **V1.0** is soon to be released.
 This firmware WILL have limitations and not all tests have been completed.
 Any feedback would be greatly appreciated
+Firmware can be found here: [Firmware](https://github.com/cjhudlin/VOXCOMM-intercom/blob/Firmware)

 ## Hardware
 Further information on hardware will be released in due course.